Interested in campaigning for harm reduction in your country? Find out more here.

-- Cover annual HIV and hepatitis C prevention need for people who inject drugs.
+- Cover annual hepatitis C prevention need for people who inject drugs.
 Globally.
 Twice over.

-- Pay for enough naloxone to save thousands upon thousands of lives every year from opiate overdose.
+- Pay for enough naloxone to save thousands of lives every year from opioid overdose.

 - Strengthen networks of people who use drugs to provide peer services and campaign for their rights.

 What will happen if we don’t act now?

 Unless the funding landscape for harm reduction changes urgently, the SDG goal to end AIDS by 2030 and commitments from the 2016 UN General Assembly Special Session (UNGASS) on drugs will come and go as others have and the pledge to 'leave no one behind' will ring hollow.
 People's lives depend on action being taken.

 - The lost decade: Neglect for harm reduction funding and the health crisis among people who use drugs (2018)

 - Why Harm Reduction Is Crucial to the Fight Against HIV (2017)

 - Harm reduction investment in the European Union: Current funding, challenges and successes (2017)

 - The Global State of Harm Reduction (2016)